telerik/teststudio-docs/docs/general-information/installation/install-procedure.md

 4. On this screen you can select which features to install by clicking __Customize__ button.
 You can also change the installation path.
 After making your selections, click __OK__ to continue.

 	* To use this machine as a Storage Server or Scheduling Server, you must install the appropriate services at this time.
-	* To add the Storage and Scheduling Services features, <a href="/getting-started/installation/add-services" target="_blank">you must complete the installation and perform a change using the installer</a>.
+	* To add the Storage, Scheduling Services and Executive Dashboard features, <a href="/getting-started/installation/add-services" target="_blank">you must complete the installation and perform a change using the installer</a>.
 	* Storage server uses <a href="https://www.mongodb.com" target="_blank">MongoDb</a> as storage database.
 MongoDb requires at least 4Gb hard drive space to operate normally.
 	* If you have installed Visual Studio on the machine Test Studio plugin for Visual Studio will be also installed.